abrichr/recruiterbot/README.md

 corresponding utterances, one for each possible status (received, rejected, interview, or unknown).
-Although it is possible to implement this with a single story and an action that formats the response, this design does not result in enough training data for the bot to be reliable.
+Although it is possible to implement this with a single story and an action that formats the response, this design does not result in enough training data for the bot to be sufficiently reliable.

-## Tests
+## Insults

-Some end to end stories are included in `e2e_stories.md`.
-To test, run:
+If the user says an insult at any point, the bot responds appropriately, and then resumes where it left off:

 ```
-rasa test --stories e2e_stories.md --e2e
-cat results/failed_stories.md
+Your input ->  hi
+hi, I’m Rasa’s recruiting bot.
+How can I help?
+Your input ->  you suck
+That's not very nice
+Your input ->  positions
+Are you looking for a technical or a business role?
+Your input ->  stupid bot
+That's not very nice
+Your input ->  technical
+Machine Learning Engineer and ML Product Success Engineer are the open positions.
 ```